earthly/earthly/docs/basics/part-8a-using-earthly-in-your-current-ci.md

 Earthly was designed to be used as the main CI build specification.
 It can be integrated with any CI system and used instead of the CI's own native syntax.

-The main benefit of using Earthly in an existing CI is that it provides consistency between local and CI builds.
-This allows you to debug, test, and iterate on your CI builds locally, before pushing them to the CI.
+The main benefit of using Earthly in CI is that it provides consistency between local and CI builds.
+This allows you to debug, test, and iterate on your builds locally, before pushing them to the CI.
 The fact that Earthly uses containers underneath provides a level of guarantee that the build behaves the same no matter where it is run from.
 This is what we call **repeatability**.

-In this section, we will explore how to use Earthly in a well-known CI system, such as GitHub Actions.
+In this section, we will explore how to use Earthly in a traditional CI system, such as GitHub Actions. **If you would like an introduction to using Earthly CI, see [Part 8b](./part-8b-using-earthly-ci.md) of this tutorial.**

 For more information on how to use Earthly in other CIs such as GitLab, Jenkins, or CircleCI, you can check out the [CI Integration page](../ci-integration/overview.md).

 ## Using Earthly in Your Current CI